" Studies suggest that frankincense possesses anti-tumor activity against brain, breast, skin and pancreatic cancer cells."

 The Anti-Cancer Activities of Frankincense Essential Oil

 Pancreatic cancer is known to cause high mortality with less than 5% survival rate within 5 years from the initial diagnosis.
-Due to the difficulties in diagnosing this type of cancer at early stage, pancreatic cancer is often diagnosed at a late stage that makes it difficult for the treatment to be effective.
+Pancreatic cancer is often diagnosed at a late stage.
+Due to the difficulties in diagnosing this type of cancer at its early stage, treatment is often not effective.

 A study published in the BMC Complementary and Alternative Medicine suggested that frankincense essential oil possesses anti-tumor activity against pancreatic cancer cells.
-The same studies also highlighted the potential use of Frankincense essential oil for the treatment of brain tumor, breast and skin cancer.
+This study also highlighted the potential use of frankincense essential oil for the treatment of brain tumor, breast and skin cancer.

 The Cosmetic Uses of Frankincense Essential Oil

-Frankincense essential oil is used in skincare to reduce the signs of ageing such as wrinkles, lines and sagging skin.
-The ability of frankincense essential oil to speed up the wound-healing process suggests that it has the ability to trigger the release of transforming growth factor - beta (TGF-β) in the body.
-Studies showed that TGF-β rejuvenated skin and reduced various signs of ageing.
+In skincare formulas, frankincense essential oil is used to reduce the signs of ageing such as wrinkles, lines and sagging skin.
+The ability of frankincense essential oil to speed up the cellular renewal process suggests that this plant extract triggers the release of transforming growth factor - beta (TGF-β) in our body.
+Studies showed that TGF-β rejuvenates skin cells and reduces the signs of ageing.

 Henry Tianus is a multi-award-winning Anti-Ageing Scientist based in London, UK.
 Henry Tianus has been listed as The Recognised Institute Practitioner at The Institute of Traditional Herbal Medicine and Aromatherapy (ITHMA), London (UK) since 2005.
 Henry Tianus's articles have been read by people in more than 100 countries with USA and UK at the top of the list.
 Join Henry Tianus eNewsletter to receive the latest health and wellbeing tips.

 You may also like: